Demiez/jsnad/12_working_with_streams/README.md

 ### Writable Stream

 `Writable` constructor creates writable streams (call `fs.createWriteStream()`).
-A writable stream could be used to write a file, write data to an HTTP response, or write to the terminal.
+A writable stream (also `const { Writable } = require('stream')`) could be used to write a file, write data to an HTTP response, or write to the terminal.
 The `Writable` constructor also inherits from the Stream constructor which inherits from the EventEmitter constructor, so writable streams are event emitters.<br>

 To create a writable stream, we call the `Writable` constructor with the new keyword. `write()` method of `Writable` is called with params `chunk`, `enc`, and `next`.
 The `chunk` is each piece of data written to the stream, `enc` is encoding and `next` is callback which must be called to indicate that we are ready for the next piece of data.
 The point of a next callback function is to allow for asynchronous operations within the write option function, this is essential for performing asynchronous I/O.<br>